Spinach-Paneer Hara bhara Kabab

 • 1 cup Green peas (Boiled and crushed)

-• 2 cups Fresh Spinach (Finely Chopped)
+• 2 cup Fresh Spinach (Finely Chopped)

 • 2 Green Chilis (Finely chopped)